Cookie Settings

 The Acti9 iEM2000 series energy meters, Schneider

-These power monitoring meters offer data measurement with Active energy Class 1 accuracy, LCD display, two tariffs, and MID approved technology, ideal for sub-billing and cost allocation applications, to lower cost of operation and optimise power efficiency.
+These power monitoring meters offer data measurement with Active energy Class 1 accuracy, LCD display, two tariffs, and MID-approved technology, ideal for sub-billing and cost allocation applications to lower the cost of operation and optimise power efficiency.
 With the power management software, the Acti9 energy meters transform to a truly IoT digital power installation solution.

 Sysmac NX7 Programmable Logic Controllers, Omron

-These Artificial Intelligence Machine Automation Controllers, allows machine learning and optimisation on the edge with fast and accurate control by synchronizing all EtherCAT devices, such as vision sensors, servo drives, and field devices, and any anomaly detection to visualise error locations.
-NX7 AL Controllers encourage people-machine harmonious co-operation to make data-driven decisions, with just in-time maintenance and replacement, to minimize downtime and reduce production losses.
+These AI Machine Automation Controllers allow machine learning and optimisation on edge with fast and accurate control by synchronising all EtherCAT devices, such as vision sensors, servo drives, and field devices, and any anomaly detection to visualise error locations.
+NX7 AL Controllers encourage people-machine harmonious cooperation to make data-driven decisions, with just-in-time maintenance and replacement, to minimise downtime and reduce production losses.

 Total